ivamilosevic/INTELIGENTNI_SISTEMI_PROJEKAT/README.md

 ## 🤖 How to Run

+### Prerequisites
+- Node.js 24.0+
+- Python 3.10+
+- Flask 3.1.2 (including flask-cors==6.0.2)
+- PostgreSQL 16+
+- Other Python libraries for ML: psycopg2-binary, PyTorch, TensorFlow/Keras, transformers

+### Navigating
-1. Clone the repository
+1. Clone the repository to a local folder
 ```bash
 git clone https://github.com/ivamilosevic/INTELIGENTNI_SISTEMI_PROJEKAT.git
 ```

 2. Set up and populate the database

+   2.1 Create a local PostgreSQL database `airline_recommendations_db`

-   2.1 Navigate to the `FUNKCIONALNOSTI I SKUPOVI PODATAKA/BAZA` folder
+   2.2 Navigate to the `FUNKCIONALNOSTI I SKUPOVI PODATAKA/BAZA` folder

    ```bash
     cd "FUNKCIONALNOSTI I SKUPOVI PODATAKA/BAZA"
    ```

-   2.2 Create the database

-    ```bash
-    createdb airline_recommendations_db
-    ```

-   2.3 Follow the instructions in the txt file to create the necessary tables
+   2.3 Follow the instructions in `create_table.txt` to create the required tables.

-    ```bash
-    psql -U username -d airline_recommendations_db -f "FUNKCIONALNOSTI I SKUPOVI PODATAKA/Baza/create table.txt"
-    ```

    2.4 Populate the database

-   - Run the Jupyter notebooks in `FUNKCIONALNOSTI I SKUPOVI PODATAKA` to populate the database and initialize the core AI functionalities.
+   - Run the Jupyter notebooks in the "FUNKCIONALNOSTI I SKUPOVI PODATAKA" folder to populate the database and initialize the core AI functionalities.
-   - The notebooks perform preprocessing and data insertion.
+   - These notebooks perform preprocessing and data insertion.
-   - This step allows exploration and extension of the system’s AI features.
+   - This step enables exploration and extension of the system’s AI features.

-3. Start the frontend
+4. Start the frontend
 ```bash
 npm run dev
 ```